How to Remove Carpet Stains

 3. Vacuum up the powder.

-4. Apply a small amount of dry cleaning solvent to a clean cloth and gently blot, working from the outside in.
+4. Apply a small amount of solution and gently press, working from the outside.

-5. Blot the area with a clean fabric dampened with water to rinse.
+5. Dry the carpet with a clean fabric dampened with water to rinse.

 You’ll need: